-Library trustees ensure that the library provides relevant, comprehensive, and efficient service to the community it serves.
-The board represents the community and sets strategic directions and policies on its behalf, employs a director to implement its plans and priorities, and monitors and evaluates that implementation.
-The board works closely with its one employee, the director, who is responsible for the day-to-day operation of the library.
-The director is the interface between the library board and staff, serving as secretary to the board and director of staff.
+A library board ensures libraries provide relevant, comprehensive, and efficient services.
+Board members represent their communities and determine a library's strategic directions and policies, employing a director to implement its plans and priorities, while monitoring and evaluating the implementation.
+A board works closely with its one employee, the director.
+The director, not the board, is responsible for the day-to-day operation of the library.
+The director is the interface between the board and staff, serving as the secretary to the board and as a staff manager.
 Library trustees may serve a maximum of eight consecutive years [Library Act s.
 6].